sylvioneto/terraform_gcp/gke-autopilot/README.md

 ## Description

-This project demonstrates how to create a Private GKE cluster using [Google CFT](https://github.com/GoogleCloudPlatform/cloud-foundation-toolkit/blob/master/docs/terraform.md) modules.
+This project demonstrates how to create a GKE Autopilot cluster.

-In this example, all nodes have private ips and the cluster's masters are private.

 Resources created:
 - VPC
 - Subnet